WordPressConfab/ut-responsive/README.md

 UT Responsive - a UT branded responsive theme for WordPress.

-This is a child theme of [ThemeID's Responsive](http://themeid.com/responsive), so you'll need install that theme as well if you're using this on your own WordPress instance.
+This is a child theme of [ThemeID's Responsive](http://themeid.com/responsive), so you'll need to install that theme as well if you're using this on your own WordPress instance.

 Shameless Plug
 ==============